prithsharma/test-gatsby-netlify-cms/src/pages/blog/devrev-orgs/getting-started1/getting-started-with-devrev-beta.md

 ---
 templateKey: blog-post
-title: Getting Started with DevRev Beta
+title: "[Update] Getting Started with DevRev Beta"
 date: 2017-01-04T15:04:10.000Z
 description: Lorem Ipsum is simply a dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since